Laos 1994 "Dinosaurs of Laos"

 Dinosaurs on stamps of Laos 1994

-On December 8th, 1994, Post of Laos issued their third set of stamps dedicated to Prehistoric Animals.
+On December 8th, 1994, the Post of Laos issued their third set of stamps dedicated to Prehistoric Animals.

 These colorful, but very abstract, reconstructions of these dinosaurs were chosen for this set of stamps at this time.
 Unlike the previous two sets, this time the stamps show dinosaurs found in Mesozoic rock units of Laos.